jpignata/somanymachines/content/tx/using-go-and-aws-parameter-store-for-portable-cli-tools.md

 assumptions.

-In my effort to automate repetitive tasks, my system incidentally accrued libraries, configuration, and other settings that silently made all these scripts work.
+In my effort to automate repetitive tasks, my system incidentally accrued libraries, configuration, and random settings that silently made all these scripts work.
 Whatever laptop I was using ended up becoming a graveyard of state.
 Writing these scripts with expediency in mind, I didn't spend any time jotting down documentation so their configuration was only repeatable if I